-Like any language, Rust also supports if, if else, if else conditional decisive statements.
+Like any language, Rust also supports if, if else, and if else if conditional decisive statements.

 It provides the following features